PatternsTechGit/PT_ServiceOrientedArchitecture/After/README.md

 ```

-## Step 11: Creating Interface for Transaction Service
+## Step 10: Creating Interface for Transaction Service

-In **Services** project we create an interface (contract) to implement the seperation of concerns.
+In **Services** project create an interface (contract) in Contracts folder to implement the separation of concerns.
 It will make our code testable and injectable as a dependency.

 ```csharp